PX4/PX4-user_guide/en/dev_log/log_encryption.md

 ## Generate RSA Public & Private Keys

+The `cryptotest` example implementation uses example keys which are found in `Tools/test_keys`.
 In a production environment, you should your own generated keys rather than using the example keys.

 To generate the `CONFIG_PUBLIC_KEY0` public key, you can run the `Tools/cryptotools.py` Python program.
 For example, this command generates files called `new.pub` and `new.json` file in `Tools/test_keys`: